quic/aimet/README.md

-# AIMET - AIMET Model Efficiency Toolkit
+# AIMET - AI Model Efficiency Toolkit

 <a href="https://quic.github.io/aimet-pages/index.html">AIMET</a> is a library that provides advanced model quantization
 and compression techniques for trained neural network models.